 - Prenatal Yoga: what to account for when teaching pregnant women.

 - Yoga for Children: how to teach children of different age groups.

 - Subtle Anatomy: panca maya model, the cakra system, agni/mala model.

 - Individualizing the Practice : how to create practices tailored towards a student’s specific needs.

 This is just a snapshot of my own YTT experience – of course, every style of yoga is unique, and therefore every YTT is different.
 If I find some time, I plan on posting more about my experience and reflections on the program.
-As I noted earlier, I have no short-term plans to teach yoga in a group setting.
-However, I am keeping it open as an option, and in time might break my own rule so that I can volunteer teach with Exhale to Inhale.
-In the meantime, #practiceandalliscoming…
+Although I did not enter into my training with any intention to teach yoga to others, mid-way through my training I found Exhale to Inhale, a wonderful organization that brings yoga to survivors of domestic violence.
+I now teach weekly trauma-sensitive yoga classes to survivors living in shelters throughout NYC.